Steve Lennon

 Steve Lennon (born 25 November 1993) is an Irish professional darts player who competes in Professional Darts Corporation (PDC) events.
-A professional since 2017, he has participated in six PDC World Championships and reached his first major quarter-final at the 2018 Players Championship Finals.
+A professional since 2017, he has participated in seven PDC World Championships and reached his first major quarter-final at the 2018 Players Championship Finals.
 He finished as the runner-up at the 2018 Dutch Darts Masters on the PDC European Tour.

-Nicknamed "Scuba Steve", Lennon has represented Ireland at the PDC World Cup of Darts.
-He reached the final at the 2019 edition, alongside William O'Connor.
+Nicknamed "Scuba Steve", Lennon has represented Ireland at the PDC World Cup of Darts on five occasions alongside William O'Connor.
+The pair reached the final at the 2019 edition.